Want a hearty breakfast to set you up for the day? You’ve come to the right place…

 North Star Coffee Shop & General Store, The Boulevard, Leeds Dock, Leeds, West Yorkshire, LS10 1PZ.
 Open from 8.30am on weekdays, from 9.30am on weekends.
 Walk-ins welcome or you can book online.

 The Greenhouse in Horsforth is the first of its kind – the first 100% vegan eatery in the area.
 The plant-based all-day breakfast menu is a delight with so much choice that you won’t miss the meat or dairy.
-Will you go for the creamy banana porridge, the creamy garlic mushroom on artisan bread, or the hummus and avocado on toast?
+Will you go for the nutty granola, the creamy mushroom fricasee, or the scrambled tofu on sourdough?

 The Greenhouse, Town Street, Horsforth, Leeds, West Yorkshire, LS18 5LJ.
 Open from 9am Monday to Saturday and from 10am on Sundays.
 Walk-ins welcome.